-If your pool time consists of lounging in a chair with your favorite book and occasionally dipping your toes in to refresh, you're missing out on a serious workout opportunity.
-Water offers 12 times the resistance of air, so every action you take is that much harder and more effective.
-This is true for any exercise, including those that tackle your stomach region.
+If your pool time consists of lounging in a chair with your favorite book and occasionally dipping your toes in, you're missing out on a workout opportunity.
+Water offers 12 times the resistance of air, according to Cleveland Clinic, so every action you take is that much harder and more effective.

-You might think the best way to tone your stomach in the water is some aqua variation of a crunch or hanging leg raise.
+You might think the best pool exercises for abs is some aqua variation of a crunch or hanging leg raise.
 While these moves do work the muscles of your abs, they don't directly work off any fat that hides definition in the stomach area.

 Make Treading Water a Workout

 Treading water for a straight 20, 30 or 60 minutes is pretty intense and draining.
-Instead, make treading water an interval workout by going all out for 30 to 60 seconds and then floating on your back, holding onto the pool wall or sitting on a noodle for an equal amount of time.
+Instead, make treading water a high-intensity interval workout by going all out for 30 to 60 seconds and then floating on your back, holding on to the pool wall or sitting on a noodle for an equal amount of time.
 Do 10 to 15 sets of these on/off intervals to get a complete workout.

-You'll also burn more fat working with intervals than you will with steady-state activity, notes a paper published in a 2011 issue of the Journal of Obesity.
+You'll also burn more fat working with intervals than you will with steady-state activity, notes an article published in February 2019 by British Journal of Sports Medicine.
 Burning more fat means you'll reveal the tone in your abs more quickly.

-Use a kickboard to maximize the resistance provided by the water.
-These moves use your abs to do what they're supposed to -- stabilize you!
+Use a kickboard to maximize the resistance provided by the water with your pool workout for abs.
+These moves use your abs to do what they're supposed to — stabilize you!